deanna-stover/coursesCNU/2021/engl350spring2021/blog-posts.md

 You will write five *research* blog posts over the course of the semester using GitHub/Jekyll.
 To get started, make sure you complete [my tutorial](https://deanna-stover.github.io/coursesCNU/github).

-We'll be doing several different kinds of posts on the blog, the details for which are below, but keep in mind that this is a *research* blog, so keep your tone professional throughout!
+We'll be doing several different kinds of posts on the blog, the details for which are below, but keep in mind that this is a *research* blog, so keep your tone professional (rather than informal) throughout.
+(That doesn't mean you can't have fun--just be aware of the context and audience.)

 Check out "How to Submit" to figure out how to turn in your assignment to Scholar.